 - of various language schools offering official German courses

-I also accuse various publishers of textbooks and the BAMF (Federal Agency for Migration and Refugees).
+I also accuse various publishers of textbooks of German and the BAMF (Federal Agency for Migration and Refugees).

 - Textbook publishers offer bilingual word lists of words and phrases in many languages.
 The lists should be arranged in three columns and ordered according to lessons – this is standard practice in German coursebooks of English.
 These lists can be printed separately or downloaded freely from the internet.
 Bilingual classroom phrases for beginners should also be available.